kwalczak80/Speedy-cars/README.md

 ### Footer

 Footer is kept very simple as set of links and the businnes name.
 Footer layout remians the same on all screen sizes.
+The javascript function automatically update the year which is displayed on the footer.
+A special javascript function automatically updates the year which is displayed on the footer.

+Please also note that the footer is displayed only on selected pages.

 ![Footer](docs/images/existing-features/footer/footer.JPG)